 LLMC’s Latin American holdings are strongest in legislative publications, particularly for the countries listed above.
-Laws and decrees, conventions and treaties, and a variety of official administrative announcements were usually published in the order in which they were issued, often disseminated through of cial gazettes (“diario oficial”) to announce—and often as a requirement of law, effectuate—their implementation.
-Legislative decisions were also often compiled into of cial volumes (usually annually—though in practice often more sporadically due to political, financial, or other constraints).
+Laws and decrees, conventions and treaties, and a variety of official administrative announcements were usually published in the order in which they were issued, often disseminated through official gazettes (“diario oficial”) to announce—and often as a requirement of law, effectuate—their implementation.
+Legislative decisions were also often compiled into official volumes (usually annually—though in practice often more sporadically due to political, financial, or other constraints).
 Given the difficulty in using these sources to study legal developments across multiple years, from time to time laws would be recompiled into indexes, digests, and annotated forms.

 LLMC has sourced a wide variety of these publications from partner institutions and continues to add new titles and assemble complete runs as copies are identified and acquired.
 Some examples available as full-text resources include:

 - Bahamas.
 [Session Laws] (1929–1981)

 - Chile.
 Recopilación de leyes y reglamentos [por orden numero] (v.
 1–55, covering 1893–1970)

 - Cuba.
 Compilación ordenada y completa de la legislación cubana (1899–1934)

 - Peru.
 Indice de leyes y resoluciones legislativas (1886–1929).